 Set realistic goals

 As a general goal, aim for at least 30 minutes of physical activity a day.
-If you can't set aside that much time, try several 10-minute sessions throughout the day.
+If you can't set aside that much time, try several short sessions of activity throughout the day.
 Any amount of activity is better than none at all.
 Even small amounts of physical activity are helpful, and accumulated activity throughout the day adds up to provide health benefit.

 Track your progress